amsterdam-scala/AS-Tiles-puzzle-solver/README.md

 ## Tiles

-On a tile there is a directed path which can described as an incoming or start-side and an outgoing or end-size.
+On a tile there is a directed path which can described as an incoming or start-side and an outgoing or end-side.
 Each has two of this side which are named to the cardinal directions.
 The four directions are denoted with *N, E, S, W* with the shorthand of the four cardinal directions.
 If a tile is a beginning (no incoming connection) or an ending (no outgoing connection) then it is denoted with *C* (for beginning respectively ending in the center aka middle).

 ## Tile Relationships